Is Alton Towers Autism Friendly?

 Busier days = less queuing for Express Parking – we’ve noticed on previous trips that there was much less congestion in this car park, making for a smoother entrance and departure.(

-To get started, you’ll need a Merlin Ride Access photo ID card, which you can apply for free through Nimbus at least 7 days before your visit.
-This card is linked to your Ride Access Pass and is valid for up to three years across all Merlin attractions, including Alton Towers, Chessington, Legoland Windsor, and Thorpe Park.
-On your first visit, you collect the physical card at park entry.
+To get started, you’ll need a Nimbus Access card, which you can apply for free through Nimbus at least 7 days before your visit.
+This card is linked to your Ride Access Pass and is valid for up to three years across all Merlin attractions, including Alton Towers, Chessington, Legoland Windsor, and Thorpe Park

 How Autism Friendly Is CBeebies Land at Alton Towers?